Huw Edwards: BBC News

 Edwards presented or contributed to a range of other BBC News programmes, including Breakfast News, One O'Clock News, Newsnight and Panorama.
 From April 2006 until 2020, he presented the BBC News at Five on the 24-hour BBC News channel.
 On 29 April 2011, he presented the BBC coverage of the wedding of Prince William and Catherine Middleton.
 At its peak, the coverage was watched by 20 million viewers in the UK and the team won a BAFTA Award for Best Coverage of a Live Event.
 In June 2012, Edwards presented the BBC coverage of the Diamond Jubilee of Elizabeth II.
 In May 2013, Edwards took over BBC coverage of local elections from David Dimbleby.
 He presented a special news report for the BBC following the death of Nelson Mandela in December 2013.

 Edwards shared the BBC's 2015 general election coverage with Dimbleby, and contributed to the coverage of the 2016 United Kingdom European Union membership referendum.
 In May 2018, he shared the presentation of the BBC coverage of the wedding of Prince Harry and Meghan Markle.
 In 2019, he succeeded Dimbleby as the host of BBC election night coverage. and was the lead presenter for the 2019 general election coverage.
 In April 2021, he presented the rolling coverage across BBC One, BBC Two, BBC News Channel and BBC World News following the death and funeral of Prince Philip.

 In August 2021, Edwards told BBC Radio Cymru he was contemplating his future, saying 20 years of news "can be taxing" and that viewers should "get a change".
 In January 2022, he joined BBC Radio Cymru as one of five regular presenters for the Sunday morning current affairs programme Bore Sul.
-On 8 September 2022, Edwards announced the death of Queen Elizabeth II, presenting rolling news coverage from around 14:00 BST following an announcement from Buckingham Palace earlier in the day.
+On 8 September 2022, Edwards announced the death of Queen Elizabeth II, during rolling news coverage that had begun around 14:00 BST following an announcement from Buckingham Palace earlier in the day.
 He presented the BBC's coverage of her state funeral on 19 September.